adafruit/circuitpython-build-tools/README.md

-This repo contains build scripts used to build the [Adafruit CircuitPython bundle](https://github.com/adafruit/Adafruit_CircuitPython_Bundle), [CircuitPython Community bundle](https://github.com/adafruit/CircuitPython_Community_Bundle) and individual library release zips.
+This repo contains build scripts used to build the [Adafruit CircuitPython bundle](https://github.com/adafruit/Adafruit_CircuitPython_Bundle), [CircuitPython Community bundle](https://github.com/adafruit/CircuitPython_Community_Bundle) and individual library release zips on Travis CI.

+The pip package includes mpy-crosses that run on Travis.
+They will likely not work in other environments.